Adolfi/UmbracoUnitTesting/README.md

 ## How to use this project:
 This solution contains two projects: A **.Core** project and a **.Tests** project.
 You'll notice that this solution does not contain any Umbraco website.
 This is intentional.
 Do not use this solution as a template or a base project.
 Use it as a reference and a source for inspiration to your own projects.
-All necessary assemblies to run each test have been installed such as:
+Only the necessary assemblies to run each test have been installed such as:

-**UmbracoUnitTesting.Tests**
 - UmbracoCms.Core
 - UmbracoCms.Web
 - NUnit
 - Moq

-**UmbracoUnitTesting.Core**
-- UmbracoCms.Core
-- UmbracoCms.Web

 ## Read more
 Go to [adolfi.dev](https://adolfi.dev) if you want to read more Umbraco and Unit Testing articles.